kokkos/ISO-CPP-Papers/P0737_ExecContext.rst

   *boost block* execution agents in the execution context, but may only poll to honor the time out.  --end note]

-| ``template< class ...
-ExecutorProperties >``
-|   ``/* exposition only */ detail::executor_t< EC , ExecutorProperties... >``
-| ``EC::executor( ExecutorProperties ... p );``

-  Returns:
-  An *executor* with **this** *execution context* and execution properties ``p``.
-  [Note: The *detail::executor_t* is for exposition only denoting the expectation that an implementation will use an implementation-defined metafunction to determine the type of the returned executor. --end note]

-  Remark:
-  A particular execution property may have semantic and interface implications, such as whether application of the exector returns a future or not (sometimes referred to as a two-way or one-way property).
-  A particular execution property may only be a performance hint.

 ------------------------------------------------------------------------------
 Thread Execution Resource